hitchtest/hitch/docs/api/settings.rst

 * failfast -- this causes all test runs to stop on the first test that fails.
 Useful for TDD.
 * colorless -- this stops color codes from being output in stacktraces - for systems like Jenkins that cannot interpret them correctly.
-* quiet -- this conceals all output produced by the test.
-It can be used to make long test logs less unwieldy to view.
+* quiet -- this conceals output produced by the test.
+It can be used to make long test logs less unwieldy.
 * show_hitch_stacktrace -- by default the stacktrace displayed on errors conceals lines in hitch.
-This is only for use when debugging hitch itself.
+This is for debugging exceptions in hitch itself.